jeromekelleher/ercs/docs/source/index.rst

 of some quantity by aggregating over many different replicates.
 This is done in ``ercs`` by running the ``run`` method with different random seeds, one for each replicate.
-Since each replicate is then completely independant, we can easily parallise the process.
+Since each replicate is then completely independent, we can easily parallelise the process.
 One possible way to this is using the :mod:`multiprocessing` module::

     import ercs